prakhar1989/hugo-blog/about.md

 ---

-[^1]: If you're wondering who that dog is doing there, you probably haven't spent years of your childhood on those fun NES games.
+[^1]: If you're wondering what that dog is doing there, you probably haven't spent years of your childhood on those fun NES games.
 [Read more here](http://en.wikipedia.org/wiki/Duck_Hunt#Legacy)